jacqueshebert/fractal/README.md

 # fractal
+Each file is a fractal zoom inspired animation using basic geometetric patterns and blended colors.

-Each file must be in their own self-named folder and require Processing 3 to be installed. https://processing.org/download/
+To run, each file must be in their own self-named folder and require Processing to be installed. https://processing.org/download/